jvrsantacruz/dicto/README.rst

 *dicto shell* fetches all context data needed for template rendering and opens a interactive shell having those variables available for direct use, exploration and experimentation.

+It is recomendable to have `IPython <http://ipython.org/>`_ installed for an enhanced interpreter experience.

 ::